sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro.rst

    and some of which I don’t.
 They’re usually very glossy in their appearance and generally very powerful (much more powerful than spreadsheets).
 However, they’re also very expensive.
-Usually, the company sells “student versions” (crippled versions of the real thing) very cheaply, and then they they sell full powered “educational versions” at a price that makes me wince.
+Usually, the company sells “student versions” (limited versions of the real thing) very cheaply, and then they they sell full powered “educational versions” at a price that makes me wince.
 They will also sell commercial licences with a staggeringly high price tag.
 The